videolan/x265/doc/reST/cli.rst

 	the last thread pool is spawned only if it has more than 32 threads for 64-bit machines, or 16 for 32-bit machines.
-If the total number of threads in the system doesn't obey this constraint, we may spawn fewer threads than cores which has been emperically shown to be better for performance.
+If the total number of threads in the system doesn't obey this constraint, we may spawn fewer threads than cores which has been empirically shown to be better for performance.

 	If the four pool features: :option:`--wpp`, :option:`--pmode`, :option:`--pme` and :option:`--lookahead-slices` are all disabled,